 are available in the Homogeneity of

-the standard homogeneity of variances test, or the Levene's
+to compute the standard homogeneity of variances test, or the Levene's

 test, but neither will yield statistically significant results.